 To address this, \citet[][hereafter \citetalias{2022matsuno}]{2022matsuno} aimed to break the parameter degeneracy from lack of spectral information by incorporating photometric and astrometric information and reanalyzing FGK-type stars in the GSP-Spec catalog.
 This approach resulted in more precise metallicity estimates, reducing uncertainties and improving agreement with high-resolution literature values.
 The inclusion of photometric information proved valuable in overcoming the challenges posed by lack of spectral information for VMP stars.

-Because the GSP-Spec module and the catalogue by \citetalias{2022matsuno} uses the same spectra (directly or indirectly) to obtain metallicity and atmospheric parameters, we compare those metallicities to our inferred metallicities.
+Because the GSP-Spec module and the catalogue from \citetalias{2022matsuno} use the same spectra (directly or indirectly) to obtain metallicity and atmospheric parameters, we compare those metallicities to our inferred metallicities.
 Figure \ref{tm-comp} shows a comparison of our inferred metallicities with GSP-Spec metallicities and \citetalias{2022matsuno} metallicities.
-In the left panel, big symbols for stars that pass the recommended quality cuts by \citealt{2023recio} and small star symbols are all the stars with published GSP-Spec parameters.
-In the right panel, big symbols are for stars that pass the recommended GSP-Spec quality cuts as mentioned previously \citepalias[defined as MP filters by][]{2022matsuno} and small symbols are the stars with relaxed criteria improved by adding photometric information \citepalias[defined as RMP filters by][]{2022matsuno}.
+In the left panel, the large symbols stand for stars that pass the recommended quality cuts by \citealt{2023recio} and small star symbols represent all the stars with published GSP-Spec parameters.
+In the right panel, the large symbols stand for stars that pass the recommended GSP-Spec quality cuts as mentioned previously \citepalias[defined as MP filters by][]{2022matsuno} and the small symbols are the stars with relaxed criteria improved by adding photometric information \citepalias[defined as RMP filters by][]{2022matsuno}.
 Both catalogues have relatively small median metallicity offsets for stars that pass the quality cuts recommended.
 Meanwhile the GSP-Spec catalogue has higher dispersion compared to the metallicities from \citetalias{2022matsuno}.
 The sample size in overlap between these catalogues is small ($\sim$26\%).
 This is expected due to the parameter degeneracy from lack of spectral information and thus higher uncertainties in the inferred metallicities at the VMP end.